 Read the 2014 SR-91 Implementation Plan

-Additionally, the Santa Ana River Channel bicycle path has reopened and is available to cyclists and pedestrians.
+The new lanes on the 91 freeway opened in May 2016, as soon as they were safely available for drivers.
+Additionally, the Santa Ana River Channel bicycle path reopened and is available to cyclists and pedestrians.

 OCTA and Caltrans District 12 relieved congestion and improved operational efficiency on the 91 freeway in the northeastern part of Anaheim by extending a westbound lane from the northbound (NB) SR-55/westbound (WB) SR-91 connector through the Tustin Avenue interchange.
 In addition, a westbound auxiliary lane from east of the NB SR-55/WB SR-91 connector to the Tustin Avenue off-ramp was reconstructed.
 Also, the SR-91 westbound Tustin Avenue off-ramp was reconfigured to a dual lane exit and increased ramp capacity to four lanes which help cars more safely and efficiently transition off the freeway.

 With the new lanes open, motorists heading westbound on SR-91 past the Tustin Avenue interchange from the NB SR-55/WB SR-91 connector have the option to do so on a general-purpose lane, while motorists exiting at Tustin Avenue are able to do so on an exit-only lane, thereby reducing merging and weaving and improving traffic flow in this area.

 These improvements ultimately reduce choke-point conditions between the connector and the Tustin Avenue off-ramp, enhancing safety for motorists.
 The project area spans about two miles in length from approximately Lakeview Avenue on the east, to just past Tustin Avenue on the west.
 The new lanes opened to the traveling public in May 2016.